unoplatform/uno.extensions/doc/Overview/Authentication/WebOverview.md

 # Web

 The `WebAuthenticationProvider` provides an implementation that displays a web view in order for the user to login.
 After login, the web view redirects back to the application, along with any tokens.
-The `WebAuthenticationProvider` is included with the Uno.Extensions.Authentication.WinUI and Uno.Extensions.Authentication.UI NuGet packages.
+The `WebAuthenticationProvider` is included with the Uno.Extensions.Authentication.WinUI NuGet package.

 ## Set up web authentication

-When using web authentication, you can provide the following information:
+Web authentication can involve the following information:

 - Access token key
 - Refresh token key